From ideas to actions

 The university’s libraries and Learning Center have put in place participatory UX approaches for user services and relations, key factors driving the success of our students.

-The SCD supports the design approach adopted by the European Metropolis of Lille as it celebrates its year as World Design Capital.
-Development and awareness-raising initiatives have been rolled out, and the SCD is involved in two of the proofs of concept (POCs) put in place to mark the event:
+The libraries support the design approach adopted by the European Metropolis of Lille as it celebrates its year as World Design Capital.
+Development and awareness-raising initiatives have been rolled out, and the libraries are involved in two of the proofs of concept (POCs) put in place to mark the event:

 - Xperium: an enriched and augmented visitor experience to discover research and innovation in a new light